Feyenoord: Opening day

-A few weeks after the start of the pre-season, yet prior to the start of the competitive season, the club opens its doors for free for all Feyenoord fans to have fun together and to present the squad for the upcoming season.
-De Kuip already opens in the morning when there are many activities around the stadium mainly for kids and promotional activities for companies which have a partnership with Feyenoord.
+A few weeks after the start of the pre-season, yet prior to the start of the competitive season, the club opens its doors for free for all Feyenoord fans and to present the squad for the upcoming season.
+De Kuip already opens in the morning when there are many activities around the stadium mainly for children and promotional activities for companies which have a partnership with Feyenoord.
 Fans can also take a stadium tour and walk on the pitch.
 The activities inside the stadium itself normally start around noon, when there are several performances by various artists.
 Every year, the new Feyenoord ambassador of the year is announced at opening day.
 A minute of silence is held for all former Feyenoord players who have died and for known fans who have died in the previous year.

 Former Feyenoord players return to De Kuip every year to play versus a team of Dutch celebrities.
 The stadium activities end after the squad for the upcoming season is presented to the fans.
-This is always a special happening, mainly for the new signings of the team.
-They will be flown into the stadium with helicopters when a full stadium is cheering for them when they arrive.
+This is a special event, mainly for the new signings of the team.
+They arrive into the ground via helicopter, with a full stadium of fans in attendance.
 Once they are there, the other players and club officials enter the pitch one by one.
-Last but not least, all players are available for autograph sessions afterwards.
+All players are available for autograph sessions afterwards.
 Feyenoord's open day attracts approximately 60,000 to 70,000 fans towards Rotterdam, coming from all over the Netherlands, while there are only 51,117 seats available within the stadium.
 The opening day is known as a unique event in the Netherlands.

 Notable supporters

-Notable supporters of Feyenoord include Craig Bellamy, Wouter Bos, Gerard Cox, Robert Eenhoorn, DJ Paul Elstak, Arjan Erkel, Dennis van der Geest, Ernesto Hoost, Jan Marijnissen, Mark Rutte and Raemon Sluiter.
+Notable supporters of Feyenoord include Craig Bellamy, Wouter Bos, Gerard Cox, Robert Eenhoorn, DJ Paul Elstak, Arjan Erkel, Dennis van der Geest, Ernesto Hoost, Jan Marijnissen, Mark Rutte, Joost Klein and Raemon Sluiter.

 Raemon Sluiter, Lee Towers, Dennis van der Geest, Robert Eenhoorn and Renate Verbaan have all officially been Feyenoord ambassadors.
 Gerard Meijer is the current ambassador, also being appointed "ambassador for life" on 19 July 2008.